Worried about getting along?

 - Options for assistance

 - Revisit your Roommate Success Plan with your roommate(s)

 - Arrange for your Resident Assistant to help with mediating a conversation

-- Role of Hall Staff (RA and Professional): The role of hall staff during roommate mediations is to help each party be heard, facilitate brainstorming solutions, and assist you in creating a realistic implementation of your solutions.
+- The role of hall staff during roommate mediations is to help each party be heard, facilitate brainstorming solutions, and assist you in creating a realistic implementation of your solutions.
 The role of hall staff is not to solve the issue or tell you which solution would be best.

-- The official room change period begins two weeks after the Fall and Spring Semester begin (excludes Winter Term).
-The request period lasts for five weeks.
-Residents who would like to change rooms must complete the proper room change process with the Housing Office.
-Room change requests outside of the established room change period are at the discretion of the Residence Life professional staff.
-Contact information for your Residence Life professional staff can be found on the staff contact webpage and on the poster behind your door.
+- Please check your email for the official room change period which will occur once er semester.
+Room change requests outside of the established room change period are at the discretion of the Campus Living professional staff.
+Contact information for your Campus Living professional staff can be found on the staff contact webpage and on the poster behind your door.
 More information about room changes will be sent to all residents seasonally.
 For general information please see the Residence Hall Handbook.